rezaabedi1365/Devops/Docker/Docker Network/Readme.md

 	 ```

 * Port Publish (out of Host) -p
+	- bind for 0.0.0.0:80 failed: port is already allocated.
  	- these ports will be accessible internally and published on the host machine.
 	- syntax
 	```
      ports: